-- On the first Sunday of each month, we have a children’s church worship time where our children are invited to join adult leaders in our children's worship area for age appropriate lessons and worship.
+- On the first - third Sundays of each month, we have a children's church worship time where our children are invited to join adult leaders in our children's worship area for age appropriate lessons and worship.

 - All of our children’s workers have passed strict background checks and have been cleared to work with children.
 You are welcome to observe your children in worship.
 Just let an usher, children’s worker, or staff member know your desire.
 You will be accompanied by a member of our safety team while you are in the worship area with the children.

 What about Babies and Preschoolers?